CONSTITUTION

 13. “Returning students” means any former fee-paying member of the UVSS or GSS with the intent to return to accredited UVic classes within 18 months of their last semester as a UVSS or GSS member.

-14. “UVIC Community” means current, incoming, and returning students, faculty, and staff of UVIC and includes any constituency or other groups on campus.
+14. “UVic Community” means current, incoming, and returning students, faculty, and staff of UVic and includes any constituency or other groups on campus.

 BYLAW #2: MEMBERSHIP

-3. is a member of the UVSS or GSS at UVIC,
+3. is a member of the UVSS or GSS at UVic,

 4. and self-identifies as a person with a disability.